eliphatfs/yapyjit/README.md

 ## Benchmarks
 The benchmarks are from [python/pyperformance](https://github.com/python/pyperformance).
 More optimizations would be implemented in the compiler, and thus the results are subject to change.

 Surprisingly, only with very basic transpiling from python code to machine code (that calls relevant CPython functions), as well as a bit of inline caching of dynamic calls in python, it already shows a significant amount of speed-up. `yapyjit` is even faster than PyPy on several tasks.
+The current goal is to make a working tracing JIT from here on. (`async`/`yield` functionality is postponed in the schedule by now.)

 On Intel Core i7-4700MQ (benchmarks are listed in alphabetical order, time is in milliseconds):
 | Benchmark | CPython38 | CPy38 + yapyjit | Speed-up (100% → x%) |